 No. Only those species in the Acer genus (hard maple) produce a high enough concentration of sugar in their sap to be made into syrup.
 Other trees in the genus produce sap in greater volumes, but it generally has too little sugar content to be worthwhile for making into syrup.

 Maple syrup is one of the most natural foods on the planet.
 While there are many different ways to make maple syrup, from boiling down sap over an open fire to using a reverse osmosis machine, the process has not changed much since the Native Americans discovered this sweet treat centuries ago.

 It's a magical time of year when trees are tapped and the sap starts to flow.
-It's a time when people have the chance to reconnect with their roots and share the stories that make maple syrup such an integral part of our heritage.
+It's a time when people have the chance to reconnect with their roots, make their own maple syrup, and share the stories that make maple syrup such an integral part of our heritage.
 There's a lot of love, laughter, and good old-fashioned hard work that goes into making this delicious sweet treat.